 Sooner or later, everyone runs the risk of falling victim to ransomware.
 Whether you are a production company, a (local) government body or a care institution.
 The examples are legion.
 The disadvantages are well known: from downtime to reputational damage.
 But how can a strategic business continuity plan ensure that the damage remains limited and that your business will soon be fully back on track?

 ‘Yes, but our network is well protected with the best tools.
 It won’t happen to us.’
 Something we hear quite often, and yet a good security policy is much more than the tools.
 Every organization needs to have a Business Continuity Procedure (BCP).
-That is a protection and a plan of approach against all possible crises: a strike, a technical breakdown due to a natural disaster or pandemic.
+That is a protection and a plan of approach against all possible crises: a strike, a technical breakdown due to a natural disaster or a pandemic.
 And IT plays an important role in this.
 IT is increasingly the beating heart of a company.
 The business depends on applications, and so anyone who wishes to protect his or her business must protect the apps.

 What is the best way to go about this?
 First, we look at the client’s business.
 In so doing, we try to calculate the potential financial impact of a ransom attack.
 First, there are the direct costs of the downtime – an average of 7 days – and the indirect costs.
 Think about the reputational damage and the morale of your own employees that will suffer.
 And then, of course, you have the costs after the attack: restart, analysis, extra protection, missed orders, etc.

 There are a few challenges to be met when drawing up a BCP.
 No one likes to talk about disaster recovery.
 It takes a lot of time, is sometimes complex, and managing it is far from straightforward.
-It is still too often seen as an IT project, whereas in fact it is a business project.
-Raising awareness of this in the organization – and among the board of directors – is a lengthy endeavour.
+It is still too often seen as an IT project, whereas in fact, it is a business project.
+Raising awareness of this in the organization – and among the board of directors – is a lengthy endeavor.
 This kind of project often begins via the IT service, but it is important that the business units and the C level are involved from the outset.
 An external “translator” can facilitate the discussions between IT and the business.

 A BCP needs to have an answer to three questions: